TomSB1423/Obsidian-Darkside20k/General Information/Final Project Plan.md

 - Subsequent geant4 simulations were run with different physics models

 # Results
-- What errors do we have?
+- Ask Yorck what errors do we have?
 - Look at DUNE
 - Show table & comment on relative abundances
 	- Only highest yields